WebPlatformForEmbedded/meta-wpe/README.md

 8. lsblk (note sd card device, and substitute for /dev/sdX below)
 9. yoe_install_image /dev/sdX wpe-eglfs-image
 10. Install SD card in a Raspberry PI and enjoy your new image

+Note: If you do not want to use docker to build the image, please set `export DOCKER_REPO=none` prior to running the bitbake step.

 Please visit the [documentation](https://github.com/WebPlatformForEmbedded/meta-wpe/wiki) for detailed instructions, including tutorials and HowTo's for different devices for WPE.